 It’s ok to feel this way, as it gives your mind time to adjust to your new situation.

-• "If only you knew what your friends said behind your back"
+• "If only you knew what your friends say behind your back"

 • "Well if you weren’t as cold as a fish in bed, I might have stayed"